JoseReyL/BCI-project/README.md

 ## Debugging
 For debugging purposes, or in case you would like to see how the system is working on a conceptual level without connecting to EEG mobile equipment, you can manually send events in the terminal after running `./debug_quickstart.sh`

 Then you need to only run the interface: `python interdace_imagined.py`
 **Note**: in the code of interface_imagined.py change **DEBUG** on line 20 to **True**

 To navigate through the interface send the following event type: *classifier.prediction*
 Values: 0 - left, 1 - right, 2 - to select the option

-Ones you have selected an option, it will be coloured in green.
+Once you have selected an option, it will be coloured in green.
 Then, normally the error potential classifier is evoked.
 To send an event manuaally, the event type is *errp.prediction* and the values are 0 - mistake (reject the selection) and 1 - select the option.
 If you reject the selection, you will keep selecting from the options on the current screen.

 ## Authors
 **Jose**
 **Lorenzo**
 **Mihaela Gerova**